Ethics, conduct, and oversight

 In this focus area, we build capacity to ensure that clinical trials are performed safely and ethically by rigorous methodology.
 We convene representatives from government, industry, IRBs/RECs, not-for-profit entities, patients, and academia to create practical resources for the ethical design, conduct, and oversight of multi-regional clinical trials.

-The MRCT Center Bioethics Collaborative is a neutral forum to foster the discussion of bioethical issues among stakeholders involved in global clinical trials for drug and device development.
+The MRCT Center Bioethics Collaborative is an impartial forum for individuals from academia, industry, patient groups, ethics committees, and government to share, define, study, and propose ethical frameworks to address issues arising in the context of multi-national clinical trials for drug and device development.
 Read more.

 Prospective research participants should be provided with comprehensible, individually meaningful, and culturally-relevant information about clinical research and the implications of research participation.
-The MRCT Center is working on clinical research-oriented tools and resources for stakeholders responsible for communicating clinical research materials to the participants.
+An MRCT Center workgroup, taking a systems-based approach, developed clinical research-focused health literacy resources for all stakeholders and launched the Health Literacy in Clinical Research website in October 2019.
+Since the launch, the MRCT Center’s programmatic focus on health literacy throughout the clinical research process has continued to grow.
 Read more.

 Post-trial responsibilities refer to a wide range of possibilities for providing continued access to study interventions (and potentially other care) after a trial has ended or a participant’s time on trial has completed.
 The MRCT Center has developed and disseminated principles, a guidance document, and a toolkit.
 Read more